Those About to Die: Production

 It was announced in July 2022 that Peacock had issued a series order for the project, written by Robert Rodat and directed by Roland Emmerich.
 The series has a budget of $140 million.
+Emmerich said he was convinced to make his television debut after watching Game of Thrones, and decided to do something catering to his fascination with the Roman empire.

 In January 2023, Anthony Hopkins was cast.
 Dimitri Leonidas, Gabriella Pession, Lorenzo Richelmy and Tom Hughes were cast in February, with Marco Kreuzpaintner joining Emmerich as a director.
 Production began at Cinecittà in Rome in March with additional casting announced including Iwan Rheon, who was cast to replace Richelmy.
+Emmerich noted that compared to filmmaking doing television meant working at a faster pace with less repeated takes, and took advantage of the "Volume" on-set virtual production, which was used for 108 days of filming, and featured digital scenery done by effects companies DNEG and Dimension Studio.
+Faber Courtial contributed a virtual recreation of Ancient Rome for the wide shots, and ReDefine made computer-generated animals.

 Reception

 The series holds a 47% approval rating on review aggregator Rotten Tomatoes.
 The website's critics consensus reads, "Those About to Die doles out enough bread and circuses to state viewers' bloodlust, but its lack of compelling characters and narrative cohesion doesn't quite earn a salute."
 On Metacritic, the series holds a weighted average score of 49 out of 100, based on 23 critics, indicating "mixed or average" reviews.